x42bn6/sandbox/we-say-things-bulba-interview.md

   - **Synderen:** Thinks The Two Towers is the worst, so it's Dark Knight (wrong).
   - **BuLba:** It's The Two Towers.
 Helm's Deep was a godly scene.
   - **Synderen:** That 45 minute fight scene should have been 5 minutes.
 Worst part of the movie.
 Doesn't advance the plot.
-  - Also some random ramblings about Avatar
+  - Also some random debates about Avatar
 - **SUNSfan:** What is Synderen's dog name when translated to English?
 Tomato, carrot, leek or onion?
 - **BuLba:** Carrot (wrong)
 - **SUNSfan:** Congratulations, the trivia buff got all the trivia questions wrong